Rules and Manner in Japan

 If you are the victim of a crime or are worried about becoming so, please do not hesitate to consult a counselor on campus and contact the police.

-Loss of Purses, Cash Cards and ID Cards
+Loss of Purses, Cash Cards, Mobile Phone and ID Cards

 Refuse Disposal at Nagoya University